xocolatl-aficionado/Quizzeria/docs/Individual Contributions/Assignment 3/Mehadi_Hassan.md

 ### [Integrate Student Dashboard and Quizbank with the backend](#integrate-student-dashboard-and-quizbank-with-the-backend)

-The codebase has been successfully merged to the master branch after rebasing and resolving all the conflicts.
+The codebase has not been successfully merged to the master branch as I have tried to merge the branch but there were a lot to conflicts that could not allow me merge.
+Due to time constraint as I couldn't solve all the conflicts, I will do it on the next sprint.

 ### [Password Checker](#password-checker)